rpgreview/papersandpaychecks/cow-orkers.md

 Spanish (Castilian).
 Spoken as a first language by 442 million in Mexico, Colombia, Spain, Argentina, Venezuela and most of central and south America.
 Spoken as an additional language to 71 million, primarily in Brazil, the United States, and Europe.
 Distantly related to all Indo-European languages, related to all Romance languages, sister language to Portuguese, Catalan, Galacian.
 Dialects include Extremaduran, Leonese, Asturian, Ladino.

 Arabic (Modern Standard).
-Spoken as as an additional language by 315 million throughout the Arab world.
+Spoken as as an additional language by 315 million throughout the Arab world and to a lesser extent in non-Arabic Muslim countries Classical Arabic where it has a liturgical function.
 Distantly related to all Afro-Asiatic languages, related to all Semitic languages, a sister language to some thirty varities of Arabic (e.g., Gulf Arabic, Egyptian, Libyan, Algerian, Iraqi, Najdi etc) spoken by some 310 million.
 Modern Standard Arabic acts as a lingua franca within the Arab world.

 French.
-Spoken as a first language by 77 million and as an additional language to 208 million.
-Distantly related to all Indo-European languages, related to all Romance languages, sister language to Walloon, and Gallo.
-Dialects include Swiss French, Quebecois, Acadian, Aostan etc.
+Spoken as a first language by 77 million in France, Belgium, Canada, Luxembourg etc. Spoken an additional language to 208 million primarily in Algeria, Congo, Mauritania, Mali, Morocco, Tunisia, Vietnam.
+Distantly related to all Indo-European languages, related to all Romance languages, sister language to Gallo.
+Dialects include Swiss French, Quebecois, Walloon, Acadian, Aostan etc.

 Bahasa Melayu.
-Spoken as a first language by 77 million and as an additional language by 204 million.
+Spoken as a first language by 77 million in Indonesia, and Malaysia.
+Spoken as an additional language by 204 million, primarily in Indonesia, Malaysia, Brunei, Singapore, and Timor-Leste.
 Distantly related to all Austonesian languages, related to all Malayo-Polynesian languages, sister language to Brunei Malay and Kedah Malay.
 Dialects include Malaysian and Indonesian.

 Russian.
-Spoken as a first language by 154 million and as an additional language by 110 million.
+Spoken as a first language by 154 million in Russia, Ukraine, Belarus, Kazakhstan, etc. Spoken and as an additional language by 110 million, primarily in eastern Europe, the Caucasus, Central Asia, and Mongolia.
 Distantly related to all Indo-European languages, related to all Balto-Slavic languages, sister languge to Belarussian and Ukrainian.
 Dialects include Northern, Central, and Southern.

 Bengali.
-Spoken as a first language by 243 million and as an additional language to 14 million.
+Spoken as a first language by 243 million in Bangladesh and India.
+Spoken as an additional language to 14 million mainly in India.
 Distantly related to all Indo-European languages, related to all Indo-Aryan languages, sister language to Assamese, Rangpuri, and Chittagonian.
 Dialetcs include Rarhi, Bangali, Varendri, etc.

 Portuguese.
-Spoken as a first language by 223 million and as an additional langauge by 14 million.
+Spoken as a first language by 223 million in Brazil, Portugal, Angola, and Mozambique.
+Spoken as an additional langauge by 14 million.
 Distantly related to all Indo-European languages, related to Romance languages, sister language to Galacian, Castillan.
 Dialects include Brazilian, European Portuguese, Portunhol (an admixture of Spanish and Portuguese).

 Urdu.
-Spoken as a first language by 69 million and as an additional language by 94 million.
+Spoken as a first language by 69 million in India and Pakistan.
+Spoken as an additional language by 94 million.
 Distantly related to all Indo-European langauges, related to Indo-Aryan languages, sister language to Awadhi and Braj Bhasha.
 Dialects include Hindu (Devanagari variant).

 German.
-Spoken as a first language by 76 million and as an additional language by 56 million.
+Spoken as a first language by 76 million in Germany, Austria, and Switzerland.
+Spoken as as an additional language by 56 million in Europe and Namibia.
 Distantly related to all Indo-European languages, related to Germanic languages, sister language to Luxembourgish, Yiddish.
 Dialects include High German, Saxon, Franconian.

 Japanese.
-Spoken as a first language by 128 million and as an additional language by .1 million.
+Spoken as a first language by 128 million in Japan and as an additional language by .1 million.
 A language isolate, sister language to Ryukyuan, the only other member of the family.
 Dialects include Eastern, Western, Kyushu.

 Lahnda.
-Spoken as a first language by 119 million.
+Spoken as a first language by 119 million in Pakistan and India.
 Distantly related to all Indo-European languages, related to Indo-Aryan languages, sister language to Punjabi and Malwai.
 Dialects include Hindko, Jakati, Khetrani, Pahari-Potwari, and Saraiki, Note that Lahnda is a linguistic grouping of the language varietals, and is not used by speakers of these languages.

 Persian.
-Spoken as a first language by 60 million and as an addtional language by 50 million.
+Spoken as a first language by 60 million in Iran, Afghanistan, Tajikstan, Uzbekistan, Iraq etc. Spoken as an addtional language by 50 million.
 Distantly related to all Indo-European languages, related to Iranian languages, sister language to Tajik and Dari.
 Dialects include Tat, Iranian, Judeo-Persian, Bukhori, etc

 The degree of complexity of the communication establishes the Target Number.